Pence tells governors money for coronavirus costs is coming

 State officials say they need the money for a wide array of expenses, including protective gear, housing and transporting those under quarantine, overtime for medical workers performing lab tests and public information campaigns.

-Health officials in Washington state, the only one with confirmed deaths caused by COVID-19, say they have already spent $3.5 million in response.
+Health officials in Washington state say they have already spent $3.5 million in response.
 The state’s Secretary of Health John Wiesman asked state lawmakers Monday for an additional $100 million for the budget year that ends in July 2021 so that the state’s public health system can adequately respond to the number of cases of coronavirus in the state.

 “We want to mount a response that is the right response for Washington and one where I’m not worried about ‘Do I have the money to actually mount the response we need,’” Wiesman told state lawmakers.